Bylaws and Policies

 Intermunicipal Development Plans (IDP)

-All municipalities sharing a common boundary will be required to adopt an IDP by March 31, 2020.
-An IDP is a statutory plan that establishes any conflict relating to planning activities within and around another municipality; and ensures orderly development by reducing any unnecessary costs and negative impacts on either municipality.
+Municipalities that share a common boundary may adopt an IDP.
+An IDP is a statutory plan that identifies any conflict relating to planning activities within and around another municipality; and ensures orderly development by reducing any unnecessary costs and negative impacts on either municipality.

 Municipal Development Plan (MDP)

 The MDP is a statutory plan that establishes policies for land use and other matters for the entire municipality.
 It is a high level document that provides leadership and direction in the conservation of agricultural land, preservation of environmentally sensitive areas, and provisions for the infrastructure necessary to encourage sustainable and economic development.

 Area Structure Plans (ASP)